 · Macadamia Nuts

-Whether it’s macadamia nuts or foods with macadamia nuts in them, your dog should not be eating any of it.
+Whether it’s macadamia nuts or foods with macadamia nuts in them, your dog should not be eating any of them.
 Even a tiny portion of raw or roasted macadamia nuts can cause sickness in a dog.
 High temperature, vomiting, and trembling muscles are some of the initial symptoms to look out for.
 In fact, nuts in general are something you should not be giving to your dog, whether it’s walnuts, almonds, or even pecans.

 · Raw Eggs